Myles Breen: Biography

 In Modern times, Myles performs in the Irish Pantos, having performed in 15, including ‘Beauty and the Beast’, ‘Aladdin’, ‘Snow White’ (performed at CentreStage), ‘Cinderella’ (performed in the Olympia) and ‘Pinocchio’ (performed in the Everyman).
 Myles also writes and directs the annual ‘Creative Show’ event, put on by the Limerick Youth Theatre in collaboration with the Daughters of Charity.
-The Creative Show has run for 12 years being performed in both the Lime Tree Theatre and Belltable, with Breen running all of them.
+The Creative Show has run for 12 years being performed in University Concert Hall with Breen running all of them.
+In 2026, Myles Breen celebrated 30 consecutive years of performing in the Limerick Panto, revealing he has played the ‘Ugly Sister’ a total of 8 times.